gridcapacitymap/tsc/README.md

 Anyone can contribute to the PROJECT NAME project - learn more at [CONTRIBUTING.md](CONTRIBUTING.md)

 ## Governance
-PROJECT NAME is a project hosted by the [LF Energy Foundation](https://lfenergy.org).
+Grid Capacity Map is a project hosted by the [LF Energy Foundation](https://lfenergy.org).
 This project's techincal charter is located in [CHARTER.md](tsc/CHARTER.md) and has established it's own processes for managing day-to-day processes in the project at [GOVERNANCE.md](GOVERNANCE.md).

 ## Reporting Issues
 To report a problem, you can open an [issue](https://github.com/lf-energy/PROJECT NAME/issues) in repository against a specific workflow.
 If the issue is senstive in nature or a security related issue, please do not report in the issue tracker but instead email PROJECT NAME-private@lists.lfenergy.org.